ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt.md

 | Block Size | 4 bytes | 8 |

-### Key transformation block
+## Key transformation block

 Used to store one key encrypted by another key.
+Only supported in Master Key Files (ignored elsewhere).

 | Name | Format | Notes |
 | --- |